 The great thing about working in home health is that most homes have a lot of functional items already there (including many fine motor activities) for your use during treatments.

-Working in people’s homes means working in environments that may be spotless or, more likely, may be much, much dirtier than you would expect.
+Working in people’s homes means working in environments that may be spotless or, more likely, may be dirtier than when you’re in a sterile hospital setting.

-It’s much better to play it safe and bring these items every time to ensure you’re protected from whatever may be lurking on surfaces.
+It’s much better to play it safe and bring these items every time to ensure you’re protected from whatever may be lurking in or on surfaces.

-These items can add up in price fast, so try to make sure you get as much as you can from your home health company as you shouldn’t have to pay for these items out of your own pocket.
+Stocking up on just these items can add up in price fast, so try to make sure you get as much as you can from your home health company.
+This way you’ll have one less thing to pay for out of your own pocket.

 4. Folding Step Stool

 A small step stool is a great option for you to sit on, in case the home you visit has questionable seating surfaces and/or if the patient’s home has bedbugs.
-This folding stool from Amazon is low cost, lightweight, and can be easily wiped down after each visit.
+This folding stool is low cost, lightweight, and can be easily wiped down after each visit.

-A lot of home health therapists use a stool to place their tote bag on as well so it doesn’t touch the floor, but I’ve also heard of using wax paper or newspaper to place your bag on when you’re using the stool.
-(I promise not every home needs this much in the way of precautions, but you always want to play it safe!)
+A lot of home health therapists use their stool to place their tote bag on as well so it doesn’t touch the floor, but I’ve also heard of using wax paper or newspaper to place your bag on when you’re using the stool.
+(I promise not every home needs this much in the way of precautions, but it never hurts to play it safe!)

 One huge benefit of the OT Toolkit is that it provides you with treatment ideas and handouts for your home health patients, without you having to endlessly search online, saving you a lot of time.
 It includes topics like home exercise programs, ADL retraining and adaptive equipment, managing medication and MD appointments, energy conservation techniques, home exercise programs, and more.

-For more on why I love the OT Toolkit, check out my full review here.
+For more on why I love the OT Toolkit, you can check out my full review here.

 6. Samples of Adaptive Equipment

-Gone are the days when hospitals provided their patients with hip kits at no charge.
+Gone are the days when hospitals provided their patients with hip kits to take home, at no charge.
 Now we get to demonstrate the value of adaptive equipment and have the patient try it out before they buy.

-If your companies don’t have any adaptive equipment for you, you can buy one hip kit on Amazon and use it as your sample for all of your patients.
+If your companies don’t have any adaptive equipment for you, you can buy a single hip kit on Amazon and use it as your sample for all of your patients.

-The hip kit (found on Amazon) contains a reacher, dressing stick, long handled shoe horn, sock aid, and long handled sponge.
-The kits are great for so many varieties of patients that have decreased mobility and they usually love testing out and seeing the value of the sock aid and dressing stick during lower body dressing tasks.
+This standard hip kit contains a reacher, dressing stick, long handled shoe horn, sock aid, and a long handled sponge.
+The kits are great for so many varieties of patients that have decreased mobility and they usually love testing them out and seeing the value of the sock aid and dressing stick during lower body dressing tasks.

 You can also add a leg lifter to the kit for patients to try out that have trouble getting their legs in and out of bed.

 7. Accordion Folder

-Many therapists recommend an accordion folder to easily organize notes, standardized tests and handouts for your patients.
+Many home health therapists recommend an accordion folder to easily organize your notes, standardized tests and handouts for your patients.
 The accordion binder folds easily and protects your documents from crinkles and spills.